swiftlang/swift/docs/SIL.rst

 possible.
 The final decision on stack allocation is done during llvm IR generation.
 This is because the decision also depends on the object size, which is not necessarily known at SIL level.

+The ``bare`` attribute indicates that the object header is not used throughout the lifetime of the object.
+This means, no reference counting operations are performed on the object and its metadata is not used.
+The header of bare objects doesn't need to be initialized.

 The optional ``tail_elems`` attributes specifies the amount of space to be reserved for tail-allocated arrays of given element types and element counts.